Texas Reskilling Support Fund Grant Program

 LABOR MARKET INFORMATION RESOURCES

 Grantees can also consult the Brookings Institution’s Texas Workforce Development Toolkit, which offers data sourced from THECB, Texas Workforce Commission, and Burning Glass.
 The toolkit features growth projection and occupational value metrics, with data and analytics broken down by Texas workforce regions.
-The toolkit may be accessed on the Brooking Institution website.

 MARKETING AND OUTREACH SUPPORT

-Reskilling grantees who are not in a consortium may spend up to 10%a of the value of their grant on marketing and outreach to students.
+Reskilling grantees who are not in a consortium may spend up to 10% of the value of their grant on marketing and outreach to students.
 THECB put this program modification in effect on July 15, 2021.

 Recommendations and tips on effective marketing and outreach were the subject of a July 2021 grantee workshop (see below.)